 Hence, the cells with desired line breaks will appear.

-Read More: How to Remove Line Breaks in Excel (5 Ways)
+Read More: Find and Replace Line Breaks in Excel

 3. Insert Line Break with CHAR Function in Excel

 The CHAR function takes a numerical argument and returns the character which the number represents.
 CHAR(10) indicates a line break in Excel formulas.
 We’ll combine it with other functions to add a line break in Excel.